 Philanthropy is essential to our work.
 Gifts and grants make it possible for us to tackle ambitious projects, send research teams to new parts of the world, and deliver findings swiftly as political and humanitarian crises arise.

-We are grateful for support from Stanford’s Dean of Humanities and Sciences and Dean of Research, as well as the following philanthropic partners:
+We are grateful for current and previous support from the following partners:

 - Carnegie Corporation of New York